iehgit/parrotflume/README.md

 This provides the LLM with some mathematical tools, the current date, and a way to sift through text using regex.
 The function calling feature requires support from both the API provider and the LLM.

+Hint: Up-to-date llama.cpp supports function calling if it gets invoked with `--jinja`.

 #### JSON Parameter